top of page

 4. Consent to liaise with others (only if you want me to)

-5. Assessment form (your expectations, goals, anything to make it easier for you, background questions (living situation, physical and mental health, family, developmental milestones, education, employment), MIGDAS form (stims, spins, sensory, routines, communication, social, emotional, burnout).*you don't have to fill this out prior to if you don't want to*
+5. Assessment form (your expectations, goals, anything to make it easier for you, background questions (living situation, physical and mental health, family, developmental milestones, education, employment), MIGDAS form (stims, spins, sensory, routines, communication, social, emotional, burnout).*you don't have to fill this out prior to if you don't want to.

 7. Informant questionnaire (Brie then directly emails your loved ones with a questionnaire-

-The Interview
+The 'Interview'

-We then have our 2 hour interview together.
+We then have our 2 hour 'interview'/session together.
 You will be emailed a zoom link- this is a dedicated and secure zoom room.
 In the 2 hours, I can be flexible to suit your needs.
 How I approach this depends on how much info you have given me before hand, but my typical structure includes:

 1. Clarifying what I can do to make the interview comfortable for you